 This page includes a list of Greg’s full-length, one-act and and short plays that are available for purchasing (script copies) and producing.
 Several of his plays have been published by Playscripts, Inc. and Indie Theater Now, and are so noted below.
-To order copies of these plays or to obtain performance rights, visit Greg’s page at playscripts.com or indietheaternow.com
+To peruse, order copies or to obtain performance rights, visit Greg’s page at Playscripts, Inc or New Play Exchange

 Greg’s plays have had productions ranging from professional theaters to high schools, colleges and theaters.
 Amateur and school royalties for productions of Greg’s unpublished plays are about the same as for his published ones, usually:

-*$75 for each performance of a full-length play, full-length one-act, or collection of short / one-act plays (over 60 minutes)
+*$75 for each performance of a full-length play, full-length one-act, or solo play (over 30 minutes)